BernardoMG/dev-reTHINK-Hackathon/evaluation.md

   - Built-in integration with front-end frameworks and examples
   - More hyperties!
 I think the best way to popularize it would be to have the basic building blocks ready, so you can quickly build an application out of them

-7. Would you recommend reTHINK framework?
+7. Would you recommend the reTHINK framework?

   ![6-7](./Figures/Evaluation/6-7.png)